-On June 20 countries around the world observe World Refugee Day, a United Nations holiday that aims to raise awareness to the situation of refugees and the dangers they face in their lives.
+On June 20 countries around the world observe World Refugee Day.
+This is a United Nations holiday that aims to raise awareness of the situation of refugees and the dangers they face in their lives.

 The UN High Commissioner deemed this observance as a necessary one, to bring awareness to the struggles of the over 14 million and growing refugees worldwide.

 Events on this day are arranged by organizations such as:

 the International Rescue Committee

 Activities usually include visits to asylum centers to show support, protests against the use of prisons to house migrants and asylum seekers, and organizing petitions to governments asking for better treatment of refugees.

 These events take place in more than 100 countries, and all aim to draw attention to the pleas for help from asylum seekers around the world.